jiadi-li/visualization_portfolio/final_project_JiadiLi2.md

 ### Creation of a user research protocol and completion of at least three interviews

+User research protocol:
+a. the target audience to reach with your story: <br/>
+  college students who are interested in pursuing a career in product management;

+b. approach to identifying representative individuals to interview: <br/>
+  Based on the target audience definition, the ideal interviewees are undergraduate students, graduate students and professionals/other individuals who are interested in the subject.
+In this case, representative individuals to interview are mostly from these crowd.

+c. interview script: <br/>
+- General questions:
+1. Can you tell me what you think this is?
+2. Can you describe to me what this is telling you?
+3. Is there anything you find surprising or confusing?
+4. Who do you think is the intended audience for this?
+5. Is there anything you would change or do differently?
+6. Did you get any new idea or understanding of the topic from this?
+7. Do you have any other related information that you expected to see from this?
+8. Do you have any other recommendations?

+d. the findings from the interviews:
+  1.
+  2.
+  3.
+  4.
+  5.

+e. changes the implemented to the sketches, storyboards and wireframes to address the issues identified: please see below.

 ### Revised wireframes / visualizations / storyboards based on what you heard

 #### [Return to Main Page](/README.md)